MarkoBakac/convoworks-wp-plugin-Marac/README.md

 # Trivia Adapters for Convoworks
-> This plugin adds a package for Convoworks and allows us to make a voice trivia quiz game for a QuizCat, Quiz Maker or LifterLMS quiz
+> This plugin adds a package for Convoworks and allows us to make a voice trivia quiz game for a QuizCat, Quiz Maker or LifterLMS quiz.

 ## Table of Contents
 * [General Info](#general-information)